-I love holiday movies – especially listening to them whilst trimming the tree, wrapping gifts or doing some baking.
-I didn’t grow up with TV so it’s not the TV specials I look forward to but just a few movies – even though most of them aren’t technically holiday.
-Even so, I keep them tucked away with my holiday trimmings and pull them out when the tree comes out.
+Since I didn’t grow up with TV, it’s not the TV specials I look forward to but just a few movies – even though most of them aren’t technically holiday.
+I love listening to holiday movies whilst trimming the tree, baking or even doing something as mundane as Christmas cleaning.

 The Holiday: I’m usually not a romantic comedy fan but I fell for this movie (the tent the daughter’s built actually made it onto my bucket list of things to do).
 A British woman and an American switch homes during the holidays and charm, truths and hilarity ensue.
 I really loved both homes decor so I’d watch it just for that.